ermuller/rancid-stuff/README.md

 hardware info you'd expect, as well as a copy of the internal config file it uses - it's editable, readable, and restorable, but not copy-n-pasteable.
 Production tested on LX-40xx 6.2.1

+## Aerohive Rancid
+*Note* - this is old and you prbably don't want to use it - I no longer have access to any Aerohive environment for further development or testing.
+You should probably check out [nphobia/rancid-aerohive-support](https://github.com/inphobia/rancid-aerohive-support) instead.
+Also, basic aerohive support is added here via the "ahlogin" and "ahrancid" scripts.
+These are based on clogin/rancid from 2.3.8.
+The login diffs are mainly just to send "console page 0" and to handle the "config changed, save?" prompts.

+This has been running in production for several years, though only on a single deployment of AP170s - other models should work, but have not been tested.
+Likewise, aerohive switches should be supported, but are untested.